Cold Spring Farm

 Keith Mansion, the only surviving residence of a Colonial Pennsylvania governor, was built in 1722.

 Atkinson Hughes was one of the members of the Horsham company of militia who was fined in 1777 for non-attendance at muster, according to “The Settlement of Horsham Township.”
 In 1790, according to the book, Atkinson Hughes “was the head of a household of two adult males, one male under 16 and six females.”

 The property is believed to have remained in his family until Mr. McKean’s acquisition in 1890.

-, a prominent Philadelphia attorney.
-Buoyed by inherited wealth and high social status, H. P. McKean became a financier, clubman, skilled horseman, and widely known “gentleman” socialite in New York, Washington and London.(100 p10
+Henry Pratt McKean, Jr., born January 12, 1866, was the great great grandson of Thomas McKean, signer of the Declaration of Independence, and grandson, on his mother’s side, of George Mifflin Wharton, a prominent Philadelphia attorney.
+Buoyed by inherited wealth and high social status, H. P. McKean became a financier, clubman, skilled horseman, and widely known “gentleman” socialite in New York, Washington and London.100 p10

 McKean had a stable of 30 horses and 240 head of cattle, and by 1909 had expanded Pine Run Farms to 630 acres.